jeremyfouquet/unlock-server-side/README.md

 ## Development server

-Run `npm start` for a dev server.
-Launch Client side application.
+Run `npm start` for a dev server and after this launch Client side application Angular.